Resources

 You might notice a dark line appearing at the bottom of the crown where it meets the gums.
 This happens if you get a porcelain-fused-to-metal crown: What you see is the metal poking out from under the white part of the tooth.

-Dental crowns are a common treatment for damaged or decayed teeth that act as caps on the tooth to protect and fix underlying problems.
+Dental crowns are a common treatment for damaged or decayed teeth that act as caps on the tooth to protect against infection, prevent further damage, and fix underlying problems.
 Caps can be made of a wide range of different materials, varying in price depending on durability and quality.

-Insurance can cover a major portion of the cost of crowns, but without insurance, these procedures can cost over a thousand dollars.
-With that said, these are necessary procedures to prevent further damage and infection.
+Insurance can cover a major portion of the cost of crowns, but without insurance, dental crown costs can set you back over a thousand dollars.
+Plus, some health insurance plans charge high deductibles that dwindle the security of the coverage it’s supposed to offer in the first place!

 Sources: